pchukwuma/pchukwuma/README.md

 - 👀 I’m interested in being a Software Engineer
 - 🌱 I’m currently learning Java and C#
 - 💞️ I’m looking to collaborate on Java and C#
-- 📫 How to reach me on cchukwuma.p@gmail.com or cchukwuma.p@live.com
+- 📫 You can reach me on cchukwuma.p@gmail.com or cchukwuma.p@live.com

 <!---
 pchukwuma/pchukwuma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.